- 1 Propylene Glycol For Hair

 - 1.7 Just how propylene glycol affects hair

 Propylene glycol is an ingredient commonly found in several personal-care products like shampoo, hair conditioner, as well as styling products.
 Propylene glycol is extensively used because of its reasonably inexpensive and also versatile nature.
-Its addition in a formula can accomplish a range of purposes, which makes it a prominent option by many cosmetics chemist.
+Its addition to a formula can accomplish a range of purposes, which makes it a prominent option for many cosmetics chemist.
 However, some suppliers have actually lately made the decision to no more make use of propylene glycol in their items.

 As a parent, I take caution to what I use in my children’s hair care, so when I read about Propylene glycol, I freaked out!
 This article is meant for you if you too are always on the lookout for natural hair care and ways to eliminate the possibility of unmitigated exposure to toxins contained in hair care products.